Category: Hashkafa

 For whatever reason, at some point in the past 500 years (note that even Siddur Beis Yaakov by Rav Yaakov Emden –late 1700’s –makes no mention of our current practice) we created this new, separate kibud that we call kvatter where a wife gives the baby to her husband who will then bring him to the bris.

-While an interesting idea I was still not satisfied.
-I reached out to Rabbi Paysach Krohn, a mohel par excellence.
+I then reached out to Rabbi Paysach Krohn, a mohel par excellence.
 He pointed out that in his book on bris mila (Artscroll) he delves into this issue.
 He alerted me to a midrash in Bamidbar Rabba, Nasso 14:2 (Vilna ed.).
-There the midrash teaches us that when Hashem sees someone helping another in serving Him, while the helper themselves lacks that very item –say a mohel who does not have kids of his own –then Hashem will grant that person with the opportunity to perform this mitzvah for themselves.
+There, chazal teache us that when Hashem sees someone helping another in serving Him regarding a matter for which the helper themselves lacks – say a mohel who does not have kids of his own –then Hashem will grant that person with the opportunity to perform this mitzvah for themselves.

 I then recalled a similar idea from the gemara (Shekalim 14a).
-There the story is told regarding an individual who helped secure water for the populace.
+There, the story is told regarding an individual who helped secure water for the populace.
 On the day of his daughter’s wedding day she was rumored to have drowned.
 Rav Pinchas ben Yair, after being informed of the circumstances surrounding her ‘death’, responded by asking/praying “Can one who honors Hashem through water be punished through water?!”
 And indeed she was found alive.
 From here we see the idea of Hashem also not punishing one through the very tool that he/she befits others with.

 May we have faith in the surreptitious genius of the Jewish nation and in the mysterious segulos they cite; and may Hashem have faith in us as well through granting us all what we so deeply desire.